Sunday, November 24, 2024

 Salamanca in the UK

 Got back from our trip across the pond Wednesday.
-It included a stop at the Oxford Wargames club and a rollicking game of Salamanca 1812 a la Bloody Big Battles.
+It included a stop at the Oxford Wargames Society and a rollicking game of Salamanca 1812 a la Bloody Big Battles.
 I was pleased at having figured out how to get to the venue via the local bus.

 I was having trouble accessing my email in the UK (a long, boring tech tale) and hadn’t had a good look at the scenario.
 I opted for the French left flank, with the infantry divisions of Thomieres, Brennier, Macune and accompanying cavalry on dodgy horseflesh.
 With decent movement rolls, Thomieres marched into Miranda de Azan and earned us a victory point.
 Aside from that, I was entirely too aggressive, should have fallen back towards the Greater Arapil and kept my cavalry in reserve.
 Instead, I sent the cavalry forward aggressively.
 They evaded from the advancing British infantry, becoming disrupted and in time hors de combat.